forcedotcom/salesforcedx-vscode/docs/_articles/en/user-guide/byotemplate.md

 4. Check that ``customOrgMetadataTemplates`` points to this repo.

 ## Use Local Custom Templates
 1. Create a folder in your VS Code project directory that'll hold your custom templates.
-Name the folder some intuitive, for example ``MyCustomTemplates".
+Name the folder something intuitive, for example ``MyCustomTemplates".
 2. Carefully check folder and file names in this [git repo](https://github.com/forcedotcom/salesforcedx-templates/tree/main/src/templates), and create sub-folders of the same names that contain the files you wish to customize.
 For example, create a sub-folder named ``lightningapp`` and add a file named ``DefaultLightningController.js`` to customize the default lightning controller JavaScript file, and a sub-folder named ``apexclass`` and add a file named ``DefaultApexClass.cls`` to add custom code to an Apex class.
 3. Make updates to your custom template files.
 4. Check that ``customOrgMetadataTemplates`` points to your custom templates directory.